SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Journal

-• He suggests roughly 60% off-page and 40% on-page focus for moving AI visibility.
+- He suggests ~60% off-page and 40% on-page focus for moving AI visibility.

 Clovion Data: 62% of AI Brand Recommendations Vanish After One Follow-Up